parisba/SAConEU19/SAConBerlin2019_presentation.md

 - Coding
 - Grounded-theory inspired approaches

-^ Analysis was performed using coding, and a variety of thematic analysis and grounded-theory inspired approaches.
+^ MARS: Analysis was performed using coding, and a variety of thematic analysis and grounded-theory inspired approaches.

 ---